cosmos/cosmos-sdk/UPGRADING.md

 The `x/evidence` module is extracted to have a separate go.mod file which allows it be a standalone module.
 All the evidence imports are now renamed to use `cosmossdk.io/x/evidence` instead of `github.com/cosmos/cosmos-sdk/x/evidence` across the SDK.
-All the evidence removed `github.com/cometbft/cometbft/libs/bytes` All the evidence functions or params are now renamed to use `cmtbytes.HexBytes` or `bytes.HexBytes` instead of `[]byte` across the SDK
+All the evidence removed `github.com/cometbft/cometbft/libs/bytes`.
+All the evidence functions or params are now renamed to use `cmtbytes.HexBytes` or `bytes.HexBytes` instead of `[]byte` across the SDK.

 #### `x/bank`

-All the bank removed `github.com/cometbft/cometbft/libs/bytes` All the bank functions or params are now renamed to use `[]byte` instead of `cmtbytes.HexBytes` or `bytes.HexBytes` across the SDK.
+All the bank removed `github.com/cometbft/cometbft/libs/bytes`.
+All the bank functions or params are now renamed to use `[]byte` instead of `cmtbytes.HexBytes` or `bytes.HexBytes` across the SDK.

 #### `x/simulation`